-With recent news of her preparing to handover royal duties and a successful TV show about her life on the air, Queen Elizabeth II was bound to inspire fashion designers.
-Especially when the designer in question is prone to regal dress-making to begin with.
+With the recent news of her preparing to handover royal duties and a successful TV show about her life on the air, Queen Elizabeth II was bound to inspire fashion designers.
+Especially when the designer in question is prone to regal dress-making, to begin with.
 As such, Erdem Moralogliu based his SS18 collection on a visit he made to the archives at Windsor Castle, where he got to research her Majesty's past look

-He stumbled upon a very interesting story about the Queen meeting Jazz artist Duke Ellington in 1958 and how he later on wrote a song for her.
+He stumbled upon a very interesting story about the Queen meeting Jazz artist Duke Ellington in 1958 and how he, later on, wrote a song for her.
 One couldn't imagine a more perfect scenario to inspire Erdem, who has carved out a niche for himself as fashion's go-to purveyor of retro romanticism.

 As a result, this collection felt freer and sexier than usual (Jazz will do that to you).
 Slit skirts, mid-riff baring tops, metallic fringe...
 Erdem let loose this season.
-He also toned down his use of ruffles and ribbon embellishments, and introduced chic tailoring as a welcome contrast to his vast array of gorgeous dresses.
+He also toned down his use of ruffles and ribbon embellishments and introduced chic tailoring as a welcome contrast to his vast array of gorgeous dresses.
 As a whole, this outing had more punch and attitude than previous ones.

 That doesn't mean there wasn't Erdem's usual brand of exceptional dress-making to marvel at, on the contrary.
 1940's silhouettes prevailed in a wide range of flowery prints, brocades and embroideries.
 When worn with white opera gloves these had a terrific sense of cinematic drama to them.
 Other show-stoppers included 50's style balloon-skirted dresses and satin silk floor-length gown with ribbon detailing at the shoulders.
 Eveningwear at its finest.

 Words by Martin Noives